Thinking about surfing Siargao in The Philippines?

 Another great spot for beginners and improvers is Daku Reef.
 It can get quite crowded, but the spot offers consistent shoulder high waves and light winds, perfect for learning to surf.

-Surf-friendly accommodation in Siargao
+Surf Camps in Siargao

 There are accommodation options to suit all budgets in Siargao, from $10 a night hostels, to $200 a night villas.
-99% of the hotels in Siargao are located in General Luna.
+99% of the surf camps in Siargao are located in General Luna.
 This is where you’ll find the more popular surf spots like Cloud 9 and the tourist shops and restaurants.

 If you’re on a budget, The Avocado Tree Hostel in General Luna offers surfers a place to stay just 5 minutes from the world-renowned Cloud 9 surfing area.
 At $15 a night, it’s also exceptional value.